-KEY GUIDE | July 2023 | Financial planning for women
+KEY GUIDE | July 2025 | Financial planning for women

+Research from Legal & General shows that working women are significantly closer to the breadline if they lose their income (14 days compared to 28 days for men).
 However, women are more likely to be taking action to address the impact of the cost-of-living crisis on household finances by cutting back on both essentials and luxuries.